OWASP/wstg/document/4-Web_Application_Security_Testing/10-Business_Logic_Testing/00-Introduction_to_Business_Logic.md

 **Example 2**:

-Holding/locking resources and keeping others from purchases these items online may result in attackers purchasing items at a lower price.
+Holding/locking resources and keeping others from purchasing these items online may result in attackers purchasing items at a lower price.
 The countermeasure to this problem is to implement timeouts and mechanisms to ensure that only the correct price can be charged.

 **Example 3**: